- Keep a record of your health conditions, surgeries, allergies, and medications.

 - When your medical needs are better handled by an adult PCP in a clinic or other setting that serves adults, usually around age 21 to 25

 - When you and your current PCP decide the time is right

 How do I pick a new health care provider?

 - Ask your pediatrician for a referral to an adult provider

-- Check the health care providers listed under your parent(s) or guardian(s) health insurance policy (easy way to do this is on their website!)
+- Check the health care providers listed under your or your parent(s) or guardian(s) health insurance policy (easy way to do this is on their website!)

-- Meet with your new PCP to see if he/she is a good match for you
+- Meet with your new PCP to see if they are a good match for you

 What can I do to make my transition to adult health care easier?

 - Learn about your health insurance and the coverage you have.

 - Know what your health care needs are and how to explain them to another adult.

 - Know the phone numbers of your primary care provider and specialists.

 - Make a list of your medical conditions, if you’ve had surgery (include dates if you can remember and the reason for the surgery), and if you have spent time in the hospital for any other reason.
 Be sure to write down when and what you were treated for.

 - Make a list of any medications you take on a regular basis.
 Include prescription medicine as well as any over-the-counter medication (be sure to write down why you take the medicine and for what symptoms).

 - Find out if you have any allergies to any medications or food.

 - Keep your own personal record of your medical conditions, medications and allergies

 - Know how to get a copy of your medical records from your previous providers.
 Your new primary care provider will need them before your first appointment.